-Whether you need to remove an accidental passerby who wandered into the background of a photo shoot or you want to retcon some painful memories, here are a couple of ways to Photoshop someone out of a picture.
+Whether you need to remove an accidental passerby who wandered into the background of a photo shoot or you want to retcon some painful memories, here are a couple of ways to remove someone from a picture in Photoshop.

 (Oh, and yes – Merriam-Webster says that retcon is a real word now.)

 Table of Contents

 The Quick Guide to Removing People From Photos

 If you’re already familiar with Photoshop and the Clone Stamp tool, here’s a quick refresher on how the process works:

 - Step 1: Create an empty new layer.